 Like Building Blocks

-Pre-recorded lectures and slides will typically become available the day of the lecture.
+Lecture recordings will typically become available the day after the lecture.